nycm1989/nRequest/README.md

-// SUPORT FOR A SINGLE OR MULTIPLE SOCKETS! socketController = SocketController.single(socket: socketData) socketController = SocketController.group( sockets: [socketData1, socketData2, ...] )
+// SUPORT FOR A SINGLE OR MULTIPLE SOCKETS! socketController = NSocketController.single(socket: socketData) socketController = NSocketController.group( sockets: [socketData1, socketData2, ...] )

 // Start listening; this includes a restarter that attempts to reconnect to the socket
 // in case of disconnections or reconnections.